Darckore/tnac/docs/README.md

 ## Commands

-Commands are special directives to the driver.
+Commands are special directives that are not, technically, a part of tnac.
 By default, none are declared.
 Clients should add their own commands according to their needs.

 Commands have names and arguments.
 They begin at the name and end at `:` or end of input.
 Arguments can be any tokens separated by whitespace characters.